 Course Load and Credit: Students take four courses and complete an ISP for a maximum of 16 USC units per semester.

-Activities and Other Program Features: The semester begins with a three-day orientation in Johannesburg where students visit historic sites such as the Hector Peterson Museum and Nelson Mandela’s house in Soweto.
+Activities and Other Program Features: The semester begins with orientation in Johannesburg where students visit historic sites such as the Hector Peterson Museum and Nelson Mandela’s house in Soweto.
 For the rest of the semester, Durban serves as the program base but students will travel throughout the KwaZulu-Natal region to gain a wider cultural view on health and the varying levels of wealth and education that influence access to and acceptance of public health services.

 Accommodations: Students live with South African host families in Durban as well as three selected rural communities to gain a better sense of health care in specific communities.
 Other accommodations during the semester may include small hotels, guest houses and hostels.

 Dates: Fall or Spring.
 Fall semester runs from mid-August to early December and Spring semester runs from late January to early May.

 Text Updated: 8/24/15